arduino/help-center-content/content/Software Support/Upload/Select-board-and-port-in-Arduino-IDE.md

 In some cases you may want to individually control the port and board selection:

 * Select a board that isn't connected to your computer (you can still write and verify sketches).
-* The board core cannot be automatically identified.
+* The board cannot be automatically identified.
-* The board core associated with the port is incorrect.
+* The board associated with the port is incorrect.

 Follow these steps: